datocms/next-minimalistic-photography/README.md

 ## Troubleshooting

-If you're replicating this setup on DatoCMS projects created before January 1st, 2023, you might get a "Duplicate identifier" error when generating the `graphql.ts`.
+If you're replicating this setup on DatoCMS projects created before January 1st, 2023, you might get a "Duplicate identifier" error when generating the `graphql.ts` (see [product changelog](https://www.datocms.com/product-updates/api-cleanup-for-freshly-created-projects)).
 You can solve it by adding a `namingConvention` configuration in the `graphql.config.js` file:

 ```
 config: {